-Welcome to gorilla safari places and destinations guide for gorilla trekking in Africa, we feature info about the gorilla trekking reviews, gorilla groups, budget safari planners, backpackers for gorilla trekkers, gorilla trekking Parks, Wen to visit, Budget Safari Planners, Africa Safari Tour.
+Welcome to gorilla safari places and destinations guide for gorilla trekking in Africa, we feature info about gorilla trekking reviews, gorilla groups, budget safari planners, backpackers for gorilla trekkers, gorilla trekking Parks, Wen to visit, Budget Safari Planners, Africa Safari Tour.

-Discover Africa mountain gorillas through the thoughts, words and photography of gorilla safari guide, gorilla permits, for either bwindi or mgahinga national park.
-You are definitely looking for the best place to see the mountain gorillas, and the silver back.
+Discover African mountain gorillas through the thoughts, words, and photography of gorilla safari guides, and gorilla permits, for either Bwindi or Mgahinga national park.
+You are definitely looking for the best place to see the mountain gorillas and the silverback.
 Well, it’s all up to you; they are mountain gorillas, almost living in the same habitat.
 The question to ask is whether it’s convenient for you to trek the Ugandan or Rwandan.
 This is because you need to consider other attractions in that country, as well as the price.
 Please contact us for advice on this.

-Gorilla Trekking is a year round destination with some of the best gorilla watching national parks in the world either for the mountain gorillas, Eastern lowland gorillas.
-The best time to go is usually July to February and from July to September and its the most time when the gorilla permit is very hard to be secured on last minute if your planning for a Uganda safari or Congo safari but its very ease to enjoy gorilla trekking in Volcanoes national Park Rwanda even on Last minute Booking with Rwanda Gorilla Trek.
+Gorilla Trekking is a year-round destination with some of the best gorilla-watching national parks in the world either for mountain gorillas, Eastern lowland gorillas.
+The best time to go is usually July to February and from July to September and its the time when the gorilla permit is very hard to be secured at the last minute if you planning for a Uganda safari or Congo safari but it is very ease to enjoy gorilla trekking in Volcanoes National Park Rwanda even on Last minute Booking with Rwanda Gorilla Trek.

-While its possible for you to visit or see the mountain gorillas thought the year in either Uganda and Rwanda, most tourists choose between July and September due to other reasons such as nature of jobs, the seasons of the year and general travel trends, but you can track the gorillas at any time of the year, it’s always the same experience.
-Our own experience about what most clients have preferred as the best time of the year to visit the gorillas is June, July and August since it’s considered a dry season… April and May as well as October are tricky due to the rains (not heavy though) making it difficult due to steep terrains.
+While its possible for you to visit or see the mountain gorillas thought the year in either Uganda or Rwanda, most tourists choose between July and September due to other reasons such as the nature of jobs, the seasons of the year, and general travel trends, but you can track the gorillas at any time of the year, it’s always the same experience.
+Our own experience about what most clients have preferred as the best time of the year to visit the gorillas is June, July, and August since it’s considered a dry season… April and May as well as October are tricky due to the rains (not heavy though) making it difficult due to steep terrains.

 What else to do after a Gorilla Tracking?

-Apart from gorilla trekking in Africa, Africa is known as top destination for big five watching experience that can be ad don after the gorilla trekking experience in Rwanda, Uganda or Congo with the most lovely safari activity being the Nyiragongo Hike to see the world’s largest lave lake after the visit the mountain gorillas, Eastern lowland gorillas in Kahuzi Biega National park.
+Apart from gorilla trekking in Africa, Africa is known as a top destination for big five watching experience that can be ad did after the gorilla trekking experience in Rwanda, Uganda, or Congo with the most lovely safari activity being the Nyiragongo Hike to see the world’s largest lave lake after the visit the mountain gorillas, Eastern lowland gorillas in Kahuzi Biega National park.

 There are countless opportunities!
-In Rwanda you can take a Dian Fossey trek, visit Nyungwe and Akagera parks for wildlife Safaris as a way to reduce the cost of the gorilla permit from 1500$$, Check out on Rwanda safaris to see the idea safari destinations with activities to be enjoyed on gorilla tour & Wildlife safari in Africa once booked with Rwanda Gorilla Trek.
+In Rwanda, you can take a Dian Fossey trek, visit Nyungwe and Akagera parks for wildlife Safaris as a way to reduce the cost of the gorilla permit from 1500$$, and Check out Rwanda safaris to see the idea safari destinations with activities to be enjoyed on gorilla tour & Wildlife safari in Africa once booked with Rwanda Gorilla Trek.